Cladonia furcata (Huds.) Schrad. subsp. furcata var. furcata

 Cladonia furcata subsp. furcata var. racemosa (Hoffm.)
 Flörke

 Primary thallus squamulose, basal squamules up to 3 mm diam., rapidly disappearing, upper surface grey-greenish, lower surface white.
-Podetia ± dichotomously branched with acute angles, forming dense irregular tufts, sometimes with a few squamules and hollow at their base, apices often forked, markedly pointed but not spiny, upper surface corticate throughout, smooth, often faintly pale marbled-areolate -reptile skin-like-, occasionally with scattered squamules and cracks, pale grey-brown, olive-grey with purple tinge, possibly turning brown when intensively exposed to sun.
+Podetia ± dichotomously branched with acute angles, forming dense irregular tufts, sometimes with a few squamules and hollow at their base, apices often forked, markedly pointed but not spiny, upper surface corticate throughout, smooth, often faintly pale marbled-areolate -reptile skin-like- (but less than Cladonia rangiformis), occasionally with scattered squamules and cracks, pale grey-brown, olive-grey with purple tinge, possibly turning brown when intensively exposed to sun.
 Seldom fertile and in that case apothecia, small, globular, brown, ± corymbose, on short lateral branches towards apices.
 Photobiont: trebouxioid.
-C-, K ± yellow, KC-, Pd+ red, bitter tasting.
-Common, on heathlands, acidic or weakly alkaline dunes or sandy soils, also in clear woodlands.
-Not to confuse with Cladonia rangiformis with stiff spiny tufts and sweet tasting (and not bitter) and K+ yellow and Pd- or rarely P+ orange-red.
-In case of podetia markedly pale and minutely squamulose, see Cladonia scabriuscula.
-When chemical spot tests are negative, see Cladonia crispata var. cetrariiformis.
+C-, K+/- yellow, KC-, P+ red, UV- and bitter taste most frequently.

 N.B.
 This species is highly variable, and many taxa ((and their intermediate forms) have been characterized, ranked as varieties, forms or morphotypes according to the authors as described below.